attila-kiss-it/authentication-cas/README.md

 server.join();
 ```

-Finally we have a Jetty Web Server with persistent session management:
+Finally we have a Jetty Web Server with persistent session management
+integrated to a CAS server that handles authentication.
+Some important notes:
- - The server will accept and check all the requests that match the "/*"
+ - The server will accept and the filters will check all the requests that
- pattern.
+ match the "/*" pattern.
  - Redirecting the user to the CAS login page (with a service URL, for e.g.
  "https://cas.example.com/cas/login?service=http%3A%2F%2Fapp.example.com%2F",
- note that the URL in the service parameter is URL encoded) if authentication
+ note that the URL in the service parameter is URL encoded) - if
- is required is the responsibility of the application, not covered by this
+ authentication is required - is the responsibility of the application, not
- example.
+ covered by this example either the component.
- - Any service URL (the URL which identifies the service in the CAS server and
+ - Any service URL (The URL which identifies the service in the CAS server and
- the user will be redirected to this page after a successful CAS login, i.e.
+ the user will be redirected to this page after a successful CAS login.
+GET
- GET parameters in the URL is also supported) will be accepted because the
+ parameters in the URL is also supported) will be accepted because the
  *casAuthenticationFilter* listens on patter "/*".
 The filter will validate
  the service ticket provided by the CAS server and will invalidate the session
  of the user if a logout request is sent by the CAS server.